o-ran-sc/nonrtric/docs/overview.rst

 Policy Agent Overview
 =======================

-The Policy Agent maintains a transient ropository of the following items to support R-Apps:
+The Policy Agent maintains a transient repository of the following items to support R-Apps:

- * All NearRT RICs in the network.
+ * All Near-RT RICs in the network.
 This information is configured using the ONAP CDS database (which is using the Cloudify Consul database).
  * All Policy types for all NearRT RICs
  * All configured Policy instances in the network

-It provides an NBI for the R-Apps (and for the dashboard) for policy management.
+It provides an NBI for the R-Apps (and for the control panel) for policy management.
 This is a REST API.
 As an option, policy management can also be done via asynchronous messages through ONAP/Dmaap.
 The NBI provides support for an R-APP to locate the correct NearRT RIC based on identifiers as defined in O1.